 Mollysworld equips children to participate in the Digital Revolution as creative producers, not just passive consumers, and encourages them to think as future Citizens of the World.

-The beta version of Mollysworld enables children to draw and colour; make montages; and create repeat patterns.
-The upgrade to V1.0 (September 2018) will add animation tools.
+Mollysworld enables children to draw and colour; make montages; and create repeat patterns.
+The first upgrade to V1.0 will add animation tools.

 In the Workshop children can order a range of personalised goods as well as bespoke fabric, giftwrap and wallpaper.